MAXSURF MOTIONS

 During the quick set-up of the analysis, you can specify the wave spectrum (from a selection of five in the menu), heading, vessel speed, and other mass distribution parameters such as VCG of the vessel and Gyradii.
 RAOs are computed, as well as the added resistance, significant absolute and relative motions, velocities, and accelerations of the vessel in the specified sea spectrum.
 Motion, velocity, and acceleration and Motion Sickness Incidence (MSI) may also be computed for any position on the vessel.

 Both Strip Theory and 3D Radiation-Diffraction Panel Methods are available.
 Strip theory provides fast calculation of heave, pitch, and roll response for hull shapes with L/B (length-beam ratio) greater than 4.
-The panel method (only available in the Maxsurf Enterprise Suite) can be used for any vessel shape and provides full six degrees of freedom response calculations.
+The panel method can be used for any vessel shape and provides full six degrees of freedom response calculations.

 The linear strip theory method is based on the work of Salvesen et al, and it is used to calculate the coupled heave and pitch response of the vessel.
 The roll response is calculated using linear roll damping theory.
 In addition to graphical and tabular output of numerical results data.
 The strip theory computations have been found to be most reliable from head seas (180 deg) to bow-quartering seas (135 and 215 deg).
 Strip theory calculations for following seas are less accurate and should be validated by other means, since the motions become much more nonlinear.